-SOLUTION(An Aside: The information is taken from T. Lesort, N. Diaz-Rodriguez, J. -F. Goudou, and D. Filliat., “State representation learning for control: An overview”, CoRR, vol. abs/1802.04181, 2018.)
-(Note: Representation learning algorithms are designed to learn abstract features that characterize data.
-State representation learning focuses on a particular kind of representation learning where learned features are in low dimension, evolve through time, and are influenced by actions of an agent.
-The representation is learned to capture the variation in the environment generated by the agent’s actions; this kind of representation is particularly suitable for robotics and control scenarios.
-Representation learning has the crucial role of encoding essential information, for a given task, while discarding the many irrelevant aspects of the original data.
-In this framework, we call observation the raw information provided by one or several of the robot sensors, and we call state a compact depiction of this observation that retains the information necessary for the robot to choose its actions.
-The advantage of low dimensional and informative representations, instead of training on raw data, is to solve tasks more efficiently [Munk 2016].
-The main interest of SRL is to produce a low dimensional state space in which learning a control policy will be more efficient.)
+SOLUTION

 A. Re-designing the Feature Encoder Architecture

 It is obvious that the use of CMVAE in training an autonomous drone navigation system does not require localization and an explicit map of the environment to navigate, and this approach also does not require any real-world training of the simulation model.
 Due to its higher utility to the task of autonomous navigation model development, this work has chosen the CMVAE’s approach and examined the extent to which its feature encoder can be refined to yield higher performance during real-world drone deployment.
 Other structures of the original model were not modified because they were not relevant for this work’s aim of improving representational learning in autonomous FPV drone navigation.